-And now, sixty years later, she is most grateful for the opportunity, through the Sisters of Notre Dame de Namur, to deepen her friendship with her loving God and become more and more conscious of responding to the social justice teachings of the Catholic Church, especially in the areas of racism and climate change.
+And now, more than sixty years later, she is most grateful for the opportunity, through the Sisters of Notre Dame de Namur, to deepen her friendship with her loving God and become more and more conscious of responding to the social justice teachings of the Catholic Church, especially in the areas of racism and climate change.
 She has been inspired and uplifted by the practical, down-to-earth wisdom and inspiration of the beautiful women in this international congregation with whom she has "shared the most wonderful, faith-filled life possible."

 "My greatest desire, at this stage of my life,” says Sister Liz, “is to continue, with joy and delight, to try to live the Gospel of Jesus in the spirit of St. Julie and Francoise, inspired by the Sisters of Notre Dame de Namur, who have given me so much."